List of Supernatural and The Winchesters characters: The Shadow

 In "Despair", to contain Jack's detonation, Billie teleports him into the Empty where he encounters the Shadow, still using Meg's form.
 The being is at first amused by his appearance until Jack explodes, engulfing them both.
 Both Jack and the Shadow survive, but after the being reforms, it is noticeably horrified and tells Jack that he made the usually silent Empty "loud", indicating that something has gone terribly wrong.
 At the same time, Billie confirms that the Shadow was telling the truth about her plans and that she really did lie to and manipulate the being.
 However, she feels safe on Earth as the Shadow can't come unless it is directly summoned.
 Billie eventually rescues Jack from the Empty after Sam returns Chuck's Death book, angering the Shadow who was causing Jack intense pain at the time.
 After being mortally wounded with her own scythe by Dean, Billie returns to her library which she has warded against the Shadow as a precaution.
 Later, Castiel realizes that the only way to stop Billie is to complete his deal with the Shadow which will summon it to take him.
 Castiel reveals his deal with the Shadow to Dean and completes it by confessing his love for Dean.
 The Shadow immediately opens a portal into the Empty in the bunker's dungeon and sends through two tendrils of darkness which absorb Castiel and Billie and pull them into the Empty.

 In "Carry On", Bobby Singer reveals that Jack resurrected Castiel from the Empty again, freeing Castiel from the Shadow's clutches.

-Sully

-Sully, a zanna, is an imaginary friend of Sam's, created in response to a string of imaginary friend murders.
-Zanna are normally only visible to the children to whom they're assigned, and have certain charm capabilities and the power of teleportation and telepathy among themselves; however, they are vulnerable to spells that expose their presence.

-Sam confided to Sully as a kid, and was almost convinced to leave behind his hunter family in pursuit of a monsterless life.
-However, Sam capriciously reversed course and exiled Sully.

-After his breakup with Sam, Sully attempted to mentor two girls, Audrey and Reese, which ended in the melancholy accidental death of Audrey during a game of tag.
-Reese dedicated her life toward retribution, acquiring magic and special blades that could kill imaginary friends from witches, and systematically began attacking Sully's immediate friend circle, starting with Sparkle and Nicky Mermaid, and almost fatally wounding air guitar playing Weems.

-When Sam and Dean intervene, Reese eventually forgives Sully, and Sam apologizes for dismissing him as a child.